-If you do not see what you are looking for however, visit our damp proofing homepage to a gain a better overview regarding damp.
-Alternatively, for help, advice and damp treatment solutions, you can call us on 0800 65 22 678 or contact us online via our contact form.
+If you do not see anything below that relates to your damp wall problem, you can call the Wise experts on 0800 65 22 678 or contact us online via our contact form.

 Rising damp is an issue that will only affect walls on the ground floor of a property.
 You can generally tell if you have a rising damp issue by the typical “tide mark” often left on the wall above the skirting board.
 It is often associated with white efflorescent salts which are drawn out of the brick work with peeling wallpaper and a damp musty smell within the affected rooms.

 To find out more about rising damp and how you can treat it, visit the following web pages:

 Watch this short video to find out how condensation problems occur in a property.

 Condensation is by far the most common form of damp on walls.
 Generally, condensation on walls is most evident when the condensation festers and allows black mould to germinate.
 You will generally notice this on outside facing walls where the wall is colder however, it can be quite random and will certainly appear more often within the winter months particularly in bathrooms and kitchens.

 To find out more about condensation and how you can treat it, visit the following web pages: